 Q. How does a weed torch work?

-Weed torches use propane-fueled flames to cook the cells inside of a weed, inhibiting the weed’s ability to use sunlight (or photosynthesis) for energy and growth.
+Weed torches use propane-fueled flames to cook the cells inside of a weed, inhibiting its ability to use sunlight (or photosynthesis) for energy and growth.

 Q. Can a weed torch help with poison ivy?